 - 6.10 The main rating agencies (Fitch, Moody's and Standard & Poor's) have, through much of the financial crisis, provided some institutions with a ratings "uplift" due to implied levels of sovereign support.
 Commencing in 2015, in response to the evolving regulatory regime, all three agencies have begun removing these "uplifts" with the timing of the process determined by regulatory progress at the national level.
 The process has been part of a wider reassessment of methodologies by each of the rating agencies.
 In addition to the removal of implied support, new methodologies are now taking into account additional factors, such as regulatory capital levels.
 In some cases, these factors have "netted" each other off, to leave underlying ratings either unchanged or little changed.
 A consequence of these new methodologies is that they have also lowered the importance of the (Fitch) Support and Viability ratings and have seen the (Moody's) Financial Strength rating withdrawn by the agency - 6.11 In keeping with the agencies' new methodologies, the rating element of our own credit assessment process now focuses solely on the Short and Long Term ratings of an institution.
 While this is the same process that has always been used for Standard & Poor's, this has been a change in the use of Fitch and Moody's ratings.
 It is important to stress that the other key elements to our process, namely the assessment of Rating Watch and Outlook information as well as the Credit Default Swap (CDS) overlay have not been changed. - 6.12 The evolving regulatory environment, in tandem with the rating agencies' new methodologies also means that sovereign ratings are now of lesser importance in the assessment process.
-The requirement for a UK sovereign rating of AA+ has now been removed. - 6.13 It is important to stress that these rating agency changes do not reflect any changes in the underlying status or credit quality of the institution.
+While this authority understands the changes that have taken place, it will continue to specify a minimum sovereign rating of AA+.
+This is in relation to the fact that the underlying domestic and where appropriate, international, economic and wider political and social background, will still have an influence on the ratings of a financial institution. - 6.13 It is important to stress that these rating agency changes do not reflect any changes in the underlying status or credit quality of the institution.
 They are merely reflective of a reassessment of rating agency methodologies in light of enacted and future expected changes to the regulatory environment in which financial institutions operate.
 While some banks have received lower credit ratings as a result of these changes, this does not mean that they are suddenly less credit worthy than they were formerly.
 Rather, in the majority of cases, this mainly reflects the fact that implied sovereign government support has effectively been withdrawn from banks.
 They are now expected to have sufficiently strong balance sheets to be able to withstand foreseeable adverse financial circumstances without government support.
 In fact, in many cases, the balance sheets of banks are now much more robust than they were before the 2008 financial crisis when they had higher ratings than now.
 However, this is not universally applicable, leaving some entities with modestly lower ratings than they had through much of the "support" phase of the financial crisis.